Healthy Recipes Blog

 You can keep the tomato sauce but not the eggs.
 So, you can make as much of the sauce as you wish, keep it in a sealed container in the fridge for up to 4 days, and reheat it covered in the microwave, but only poach as many eggs as you'll eat right away.

 When you serve the leftovers, fry or poach the eggs separately.
-Here's a plate with leftover shakshuka topped with a freshly fried egg:
+The photo below shows a plate with leftover chunky shakshuka topped with a freshly fried egg.

 Serving leftover shakshuka with a freshly fried egg.